neironus/100DaysOfPython/README.md

     PAS

 ### Day 81
-    Bites 15 of PyBites - Enumerate 2 sequences
+    Bite 15 of PyBites - Enumerate 2 sequences
-    Bites 16 of PyBites - Special PyBites date generator Bites 19 of PyBites - Write a simple property Bites 29 of PyBites - Martin's IQ test
+    Bite 16 of PyBites - Special PyBites date generator Bite 19 of PyBites - Write a simple property
+    Bite 29 of PyBites - Martin's IQ test
-    Bites 32 of PyBites - Don't let mutability fool you
+    Bite 32 of PyBites - Don't let mutability fool you

 ### Day 82
-    Bites 37 of PyBites - Rewrite a for loop using recursion Bites 38 of PyBites - Using ElementTree to parse XML Bites 43 of PyBites - Force keyword arguments Bites 44 of PyBites - License key generator
+    Bite 37 of PyBites - Rewrite a for loop using recursion Bite 38 of PyBites - Using ElementTree to parse XML Bite 43 of PyBites - Force keyword arguments
+    Bite 44 of PyBites - License key generator
-    Bites 45 of PyBites - Keep a queue of last n items Bites 46 of PyBites - You are a programmer!
-Code Fizz Buzz Bites 54 of PyBites - Nicer formatting of a poem or text Bites 55 of PyBites - Get the latest game releases from Steam's RSS feed Bites 56 of PyBites - Add a command line interface to our BMI calculator (required=True still listed on optional)
+    Bite 45 of PyBites - Keep a queue of last n items Bite 46 of PyBites - You are a programmer!
+Code Fizz Buzz Bite 54 of PyBites - Nicer formatting of a poem or text Bite 55 of PyBites - Get the latest game releases from Steam's RSS feed Bite 56 of PyBites - Add a command line interface to our BMI calculator (required=True still listed on optional)

 ### Day 83
-    Bites 4 of PyBites - Top 10 PyBites tags
+    Bite 4 of PyBites - Top 10 PyBites tags
-    Bites 6 of PyBites - PyBites Die Hard
+    Bite 6 of PyBites - PyBites Die Hard
-    Bites 9 of PyBites - Palindromes
+    Bite 9 of PyBites - Palindromes

 ### Day 84
-    Bites 10 of PyBites - Practice exceptions
+    Bite 10 of PyBites - Practice exceptions
     PAS

 ### Day 85
-    Bites 11 of PyBites - Enrich a class with dunder methods Bites 12 of PyBites - Write a user validation function Bites 13 of PyBites - Convert dict to namedtuple/json Bites 14 of PyBites - Generate a table of n sequences Bites 18 of PyBites - Find the most common word Bites 20 of PyBites - Write a context manager Bites 23 of PyBites - Find words that are > 95% similar Bites 24 of PyBites - ABC's and class inheritance Bites 25 of PyBites - No promo twice, keep state in a class
+    Bite 11 of PyBites - Enrich a class with dunder methods Bite 12 of PyBites - Write a user validation function Bite 13 of PyBites - Convert dict to namedtuple/json Bite 14 of PyBites - Generate a table of n sequences Bite 18 of PyBites - Find the most common word Bite 20 of PyBites - Write a context manager
+    Bite 23 of PyBites - Find words that are > 95% similar
+    Bite 24 of PyBites - ABC's and class inheritance Bite 25 of PyBites - No promo twice, keep state in a class

 ### Day 86
     PAS

 ### Day 87
-    Bites 28 of PyBites - Converting date strings to datetimes Bites 30 of PyBites - Movie data analysis
+    Bite 28 of PyBites - Converting date strings to datetimes Bite 30 of PyBites - Movie data analysis

 ### Day 88
     PAS

 ### Day 89
     Install python 3.7
-    Bites 33 of PyBites - Transpose a data structure Bites 34 of PyBites - Building a Karma app - implement the User class Bites 35 of PyBites - Having fun with heapq
+    Bite 33 of PyBites - Transpose a data structure Bite 34 of PyBites - Building a Karma app - implement the User class Bite 35 of PyBites - Having fun with heapq

 ## Useful links